randy3k/LaTeXYZ/README.md

 ###[User Manual](https://github.com/randy3k/LaTeXSQ/wiki/User Manual)

 ###[BracketHighlighter Settings](https://github.com/randy3k/LaTeXSQ/wiki/BracketHighlighter-settings)

+### Syntax files

+If you are only intrested in the syntax file, go to [LaTeX-Extended](https://github.com/randy3k/LaTeX-Extended).

 ### ST2 compartibility
 While it is possible to backward port to ST2,  I would rather keep it ST3 only for easier maintenance.